Opening Hook

 2. Show, Don’t Tell, Her Motherly Side

 Let the nurse demonstrate her care through actions—preparing a meal, listening to a patient’s fears, or offering a hug.
-These small gestures reveal the “motherly” side without needing a direct statement Turns out it matters..
+These small gestures reveal the “motherly” side without needing a direct statement But it adds up..

 Quick Scene